zzzyyyy123/newsnow/README.md

 ## Deployment

 If login and caching are not required, you can directly deploy to platforms like Cloudflare Pages or Vercel.
 Just fork the repository and import it into the respective platform.
+The build output directory for Cloudflare Pages is `dist/output/public`.

 For login, which involves GitHub OAuth, you only need to [create a GitHub App](https://github.com/settings/applications/new).
 No special permissions are required.
 After creating the app, you will get a Client ID and Client Secret.
 Different platforms have different places to set environment variables; refer to the `example.env.server` file.
 If running locally, rename it to `.env.server` and add the necessary values.